vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Optional Level 2 fields (click to expand)</Summary></p>

 - **Optional** fields (that are ignored)
-    - the `level2URL` field can be included, but it's value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
+    - the `level2URL` field can be included, but its value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
 - **Optional** fields (that are used)
     - a club's `wikipedia`, `fotobondNumber`, `coordinates`, `website`, and `localizedRemarks` fields overrule the corresponding `root.level1.json` fields if needed.
       This allows a club to _correct_ the centrally-provided information with club-provided information.
       Note that not all these optional fields are shown in the example: see the Level 1 documentation for more details.
-    - `maintainerEmail` is who to contact who to reach out to if there are issues with this file.
+    - `maintainerEmail` is who to contact if there are issues with this file.
 It might be the club's admin, secretary or another member entirely.</p>
     - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
     - `infixName` will often be empty.
 It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst" in the _Photographers_ screen.
         - An omitted "infixName" is interpreted as "infixName" = "".
     - the `level3URL` field allows the app to find the Level 3 information with the selected images for this member.</p>
-    - the `roles` field indicates whether a member fullfills a role as a club officer (e.g. chairman).
+    - the `roles` field indicates whether a member fulfills a role as a club officer (e.g. chairman).
       If a given `role` is not mentioned, a default value of `false` is assumed.
       Many `members` have an empty or even absent `roles` section.
 Some `members` may have multiple roles (e.g., `secretary` and `admin`).
     - the `status` entries indicate a member's status in the club.
 If a given `status` is not mentioned, a default value of `false` is assumed.